 Depressive states are often categorised as either “clinical depression,” which needs professional help, or “regular depression,” which affects almost everyone at some point in their lives.
 Considering that depression is both a symptom and a diagnosis in and of itself, it may be hard to get one’s head around as a medical disease.

-Depressive disorder, from a medical perspective, is characterised by a continuous sensation of low mood or melancholy and a lack of interest in activities that one formerly enjoyed.
+Depressive disorder, from a medical perspective, is characterized by a continuous sensation of low mood or melancholy and a lack of interest in activities that one formerly enjoyed.
 Feelings, thoughts, and actions are all impacted by depression, making it difficult to go about normal living.
-Although we have a good grasp on some of the factors that might lead to depression, there are still many unknowns.
+Although we have a good grasp on some of the factors that might lead to depression, there are still many unknowns, which is why there are a variety of online mental health test options.
 These are seven examples of the most frequent forms of depression by Gratitude Lodge.

 1. Major Depressive Disorder (MDD)

 Although most individuals talk about “clinical depression,” they are really referring to major depressive disorder, often known as MDD.
 This mood disorder is characterized by a wide variety of symptoms, some of which include a depressed mood, a lack of interest in hobbies and other activities.